Caixin

 Explore the story in 30 seconds

-• The Private Economy Promotion Law, enacted in May 2024, aims to protect the rights and interests of private enterprises but faces enforcement challenges due to vague standards and government-business sensitivity.
+• The Private Economy Promotion Law, effective May 20, 2024, aims to protect private enterprises but faces enforcement challenges, especially regarding discretionary administrative actions.

 AI generated, for reference only